internal-page-background-header

-Medical Device Development GlossaryThe regulations and literature surrounding medical device development are packed with acronyms and technical terms assuming a shared understanding of key industry requirements and processes.
+a-z-medical-device-developmentThe regulations and literature surrounding medical device development are packed with acronyms and technical terms, assuming a shared understanding of key industry requirements and processes.

-With so many governmental, certification and regulatory bodies overseeing the safe design, production and marketing of these products around the world, the use of abbreviations and technical terms can proliferate.
-These often overlap with each other and can describe different as well as similar or even identical processes and concepts.
+With so many governmental certifications and regulatory bodies overseeing the safe design, production and marketing of these products worldwide, the use of abbreviations and technical terms can proliferate.
+These often overlap with each other, describing different or even identical processes and concepts.

-Because of this, as you read around the subject and have discussions with professionals from various organisations it can be hard to keep track of the meaning and relevance of all the terminology and acronyms currently in use.
+As you read around the subject and have discussions with professionals from various organisations, it can be hard to keep track of the meaning and relevance of all the terminology and acronyms currently in use.

 Beyond the med tech acronyms - what do they all mean?